akinsam23/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 7-movethatfile is to move the betty file to the my_first_directory folder

 Created the 8-firstdelete for deleting the betty file from /tmp/

+Created 9-firstdirdeletion file which contains the code for deleting a directory

+Created the 10-back file which contains the code for going back to the previous directory